-University Alcohol and Controlled Substances Policies for Employees
+University Alcohol and Controlled Substances Policy for Employees

 Lenoir-Rhyne University is committed to maintaining a healthy, drug-free work environment.
-The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited in the workplace. https://www.lr.edu/uploaded/Consumer\Information\Policies/DrugandAlcoholPolicy.pdf
+The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the workplace.
+The policy can be found below or at the following link: Drug and Alcohol Policy (Ir.edu)